 Q.1.
 Identify the one which does not charge by friction that easily?

-(i) An inflamed balloon
+(i) An inflated balloon

-(ii) A woolen cloth
+(ii) A woollen cloth

 (iii) A plastic scale